Ada L. Smith: Complaints, altercations, and crimes

 In 2004, a former Smith staffer, Wayne Mahlke, alleged that Smith had subjected him to verbally abusive comments relating to sexual orientation.
 The following year, the state's Division of Human Rights dismissed his claims due to insufficient evidence.

-Smith attacked a staffer, Jennifer Jackson, on March 21, 2006, in Smith's Albany office.
-The senator arrived at the office following a Weight Watchers meeting that morning and mentioned that she had lost 4.3 pounds.
+Smith attacked a staffer, Jennifer Jackson, on March 21, 2006 in Smith's Albany office.
+Smith arrived at the office following a Weight Watchers meeting that morning and mentioned that she had lost 4.3 pounds.
 Jackson told police that she replied, "'at the rate you go around, I would have thought you'd lose 20 pounds'".
 Jackson claimed that Smith cursed and threw hot coffee in her eyes.
 Before leaving the office, Jackson allegedly told Smith, "'Senator, you can't do this to people.
 It's abusive'".
 Smith allegedly pulled off Jackson's hairpiece, threw it to the floor, and said, "'If you tell anyone what happened in this office, I will f—ing kill you'".
 Jackson was treated for injuries to her eyes, neck, and shoulders.
 Smith's lawyer denied the charges and accused Jackson of lying to authorities, claiming that Jackson actually told the senator she needed to lose 100 pounds.
 In the aftermath of the coffee attack, then-Senate Minority Leader David Paterson stripped Smith of her state-issued car, her honorary title, and a $9,500 per year stipend attached to her leadership position.
 Paterson stated that the coffee attack was the latest example of what he called "a pattern of inappropriate, unprofessional and often abusive behavior" from Smith.

 Smith was charged with assault in the third degree, a misdemeanor, in connection with the coffee attack on Jackson.
 She pleaded not guilty in Albany City Court.
 In August 2006, Smith was convicted of misdemeanor harassment.
 She was fined and ordered to attend an anger management program.
-Smith was also ordered to pay any medical expenses incurred by Jackson in connection with the attack that were not covered by insurance.

-In 2006, The New York Times reported that tabloids referred to Smith as "'the Wild Woman of Albany'".
+In 2006, the New York Daily News referred to Smith as "'the Wild Woman of Albany'".

+Death

+Smith died on March 10, 2025.